Welcome to the Governors' page on the

 - Revd Steve Ransley is a foundation governor and a member of the Safeguarding Committee

-- Sue Swann is a co-opted governor, Chair of the Safeguarding Committee and lead governor for Anti-Bullying
+- Sue Swann is a co-opted governor, Chair of the Safeguarding Committee, Wellbeing governor, and lead governor for Anti-Bullying

 All governors serve a term of office of four years unless stated otherwise.